angeline-messenger/.github/profile/README.md

 - Verses (Individual and ranges)
 ## Supported Translations
 The translation can be specified by appending it's respective abbreviation to the end of any valid request (e.g. Matthew 4:19 NASB).
 The following is a list of the currently supported translations organized by language in alphabetical order:
+> [!NOTE]
+> To resolve namespace conflicts between the language variations of Darby's Bible (DBY), the first singular letter of the language in English may be appended to the abbreviated (e.g. For french, one would type "DBYF").
 - Basque (baq):
   - (BHNT)
 - Coptic (cop):